 Safety note: A shorter tail on a sling means less room for error if the fabric slips through the rings.
-If in doubt, err on the side of a longer ring sling
+If in doubt, get a longer one

 There are instructions in the package on how to put on a ring sling.
-We’re old hands at this baby-wearing stuff so we didn’t actually read them.
+We didn’t really read them but it’s usually like this:

 Our test mama got our high needs baby into the sling in record time so the Beachfront Baby Wrap gets the thumbs-up for accessibility.